tahaarshad/CCNA-Prep/Network-Automation.md

 ### Network Infrastructure as Fabric
 From the perspective of IBN, the physical and virtual network infrastructure is a fabric.
 Fabric is a term used to describe an overlay that represents the logical topology used to virtually connect to devices, as shown in the figure.
 The overlay limits the number of devices the network administrator must program.
 It also provides services and alternative forwarding methods not controlled by the underlying physical devices.
 For example, the overlay is where encapsulation protocols like IP security (IPsec) and Control and Provisioning of Wireless Access Points (CAPWAP) occur.
 Using an IBN solution, the network administrator can specify through policies exactly what happens in the overlay control plane.
 Notice that how the switches are physically connected is not a concern of the overlay.
 The underlay network is the physical topology that includes all hardware required to meet business objectives.
 The underlay reveals additional devices and specifies how these devices are connected, as shown in the figure.
 End points, such as the servers in the figure, access the network through the Layer 2 devices.
 The underlay control plane is responsible for simple forwarding tasks.

+The underlay’s purpose is to support the VXLAN tunnels of the overlay.
+● There are three different roles for switches in SD-Access:
+→Edge nodes: Connect to end hosts
+→Border nodes: Connect to devices outside of the SD-Access domain, ie. WAN routers.
+→Control nodes: Use LISP (Locator ID Separation Protocol) to perform various control plane functions.
+● You can add SD-Access on top of an existing network (brownfield deployment) if your network hardware and software supports it.
+→Google ‘Cisco SD-Access compatibility matrix’ if you’re curious.
+→In this case DNA Center won’t configure the underlay.
+● A new deployment (greenfield deployment) will be configured by DNA Center to use the optimal SD-Access
+underlay:
+→All switches are Layer 3 and use IS-IS as their routing protocol.
+→All links between switches are routed ports.
+This means STP is not needed.
+→Edge nodes (access switches) act as the default gateway of end hosts (routed access layer)

+Overlay:
+LISP provides the control plane of SD-Access.
+→A list of mappings of EIDs (endpoint identifiers) to RLOCs (routing locators) is kept.
+→EIDs identify end hosts connected to edge switches, and RLOCs identify the edge switch which can be used to reach the end host.
+→There is a LOT more detail to cover about LISP, but I think you can see how it differs from the traditional control plane.
+● Cisco TrustSec (CTS) provides policy control (QoS, security policy, etc).
+● VXLAN provides the data plane of SD-Access

 ### Cisco Digital Network Architecture (DNA)
 Cisco implements the IBN fabric using Cisco DNA.
 As displayed in the figure, the business intent is securely deployed into the network infrastructure (the fabric).
 Cisco DNA then continuously gathers data from a multitude of sources (devices and applications) to provide a rich context of information.
 This information can then be analyzed to make sure the network is performing securely at its optimal level and in accordance with business intent and network policies.